Faniry1015/Faniry1015/README.md

     </li>
 </ul>

-Don't hesitate to add ⭐to my profil and repositories
+Don't hesitate to add ⭐ to my profil and repositories